darioflute/irslow/README.md

 The directory called spice contains the most uptodate distribution of IRS calibration.
 This can be retrieved at the [official spice website](http://irsa.ipac.caltech.edu/data/SPITZER/docs/dataanalysistools/tools/spice/).

 Running the software is pretty easy.
+First, execute irslow to insure that all subroutines are active.

+.r irslow

-First, you need the list of the BCDs covering the source (from one or more AORs) in the long-low or in the short-low mode.
-You can use in IDL:
+You also need the list of the BCDs covering the source (from one or more AORs) in the long-low or in the short-low mode.
+If you downloaded bcd files of one AOR in the path: /path/r00000000, you can get the names by writing:

 list=file_search('/path/r00000000/ch0/bcd/*bcd.fits')